TheOdinProject/curriculum/organizing-js/factory-functions.md

 ## What's wrong with constructors

-As mentioned in the introduction there are _many_ ways of organizing your code.
-Object constructors are but one way to do that!
+Object constructors are one of about a million ways to start organizing your code.
 They are fairly common in the wild and are a fundamental building block of the JavaScript language.

 _However..._

 There are many people who argue _against_ using constructors at all.
-There are a few arguments that are made but it basically comes down to the fact that if you aren't careful, it can be easy to introduce bugs into your code when using constructors.
-[This](https://tsherif.wordpress.com/2013/08/04/constructors-are-bad-for-javascript/) article does a pretty decent job of outlining the issues. (spoiler alert => the author ends up recommending Factory Functions)
+Their arguments boil down to the fact that if you aren't careful, it can be easy to introduce bugs into your code when using constructors.
+[This](https://tsherif.wordpress.com/2013/08/04/constructors-are-bad-for-javascript/) article does a pretty decent job of outlining the issues. (spoiler alert: the author ends up recommending Factory Functions)

 One of the biggest issues with constructors is that while they _look_ just like regular functions, they do not behave like regular functions at all.
-If you try to use a constructor function with out the `new` keyword, your program will not work as expected, but you won't find any obvious errors when you run the code either.
+If you try to use a constructor function without the `new` keyword, your program will not work as expected, but it won't produce error messages that are easy to trace.

-The main take-away here is that while constructors aren't necessarily _evil_, but they aren't the only way and they may not be the best way either.
+The main takeaway is that while constructors aren't necessarily _evil_, but they aren't the only way and they may not be the best way either.
 Of course this doesn't mean that time learning about them was wasted!
 They are a common pattern in real-world code and many tutorials that you'll come across on the net.

 ## Factory Function introduction

-The factory function pattern is very similar to the constructor pattern, but instead of using the `new` keyword to create an object, factory functions simply set up and return the new object when you call the function.
+The factory function pattern is similar to constructors, but instead of using `new` to create an object, factory functions simply set up and return the new object when you call the function.
 Check out this example.

 ```javascript
 const personFactory = (name, age) => {